GoodCloud/django-zebra/README.md

 It's made of:

-* `zebra`, the core library, with forms, webhook handlers, abstract models, signals, and templatetags that cover most stripe implementations.
+* `zebra`, the core library, with forms, webhook handlers, abstract models, mixins, signals, and templatetags that cover most stripe implementations.
 * `marty`, an example app for how to integrate zebra, that also serves as its test suite.

 Pull requests are quite welcome!